2013 Buick Regal Turbo Premium 3New Search Select Other Trims

 220 hp @ 5300 rpm

-2012 Buick Regal OverviewGM offers the 2012 Buick Regal with three different engines: a 182-horsepower, 2.4L 4-cylinder on the base Regal, a 220-hp, 2.0L 4-cylinder on the sporty Turbo model and a 270-hp 2.0L on the performance-minded GS.
+2013 Buick Regal OverviewGM offers the 2012 Buick Regal with three different engines: a 2.4L 4-cylinder eAssist engine on the base Regal, a 220-hp, 2.0L 4-cylinder on the sporty Turbo model and a 270-hp 2.0L on the performance-minded GS.
 The base models are hooked up to a 6-speed automatic transmission in this front-wheel-drive sedan, while the Turbo and GS models are available with either a 6-speed automatic or 6-speed manual.

 The turbocharged engine in the GS is intended to perform like a V6, producing low-rev torque that's comparable thanks to a quick-response twin-scroll turbocharger.
-Estimated fuel economy figures for the base engine are be 20 mpg city, 30 highway, while the turbo is almost as good at 18 mpg city and 27 mpg highway.
+Estimated fuel economy figures for the eAssist engine are be 25 mpg city, 36 highway, while the turbo produces 18 mpg city and 27 mpg highway.

-The new eAssist model is basically a light hybrid, with an electrical system intended to boost power rather than drive the car on its own, as a regular hybrid would do.
-In this case, the battery pack and electric motor are good for 15 horsepower and 79 lb-ft of torque on demand, and they push the Regal's already respectable mileage figures to 26 mpg city and 37 mpg highway.
+The eAssist model is a light hybrid, with an electrical system intended to boost power and save fuel.
+In this case, the battery pack and electric motor are good for 15 horsepower and 79 lb-ft of torque on demand.
 The energy isn't stored like in typical hybrids.
 Rather, it's constantly generated, thanks to regenerative braking, and used as needed.
-The system works quite well -- drivers who don't already know about the system won't even notice it working.
+The system works quite well--drivers who don't already know about the system won't even notice it working.

 On the outside, the Regal has a curvy, aggressive and performance-oriented look, and that carries over to the inside, where the Regal includes firmly bolstered sport seats and has an instrument panel that flows uninterrupted through to the door panels.
 Ice-blue lighting and a thick-rim steering wheel set a sportier mood than that of Buicks of the recent past.